What Do Network and Computer Systems Administrator Do?

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-There were about 391,300 jobs for Network and Computer Systems Administrator in 2016 (in the United States).
+In 2016, there was an estimated number of 391,300 jobs in the United States for Network and Computer Systems Administrator.
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 24,000 new jobs for Network and Computer Systems Administrator by 2026.
 There will be an estimated 27,000 positions for Network & Computer Systems Administrator per year.

 The states with the most job growth for Network & Computer Systems Administrator are Utah, Washington, and Louisiana.
 Watch out if you plan on working in New Jersey, Ohio, or Maine.
 These states have the worst job growth for this type of profession.